dm4rnde/FewScriptsForUIAutomateInMacOS/BraveBrowser/toggleBtwnScrptsBlockdAndAllowdAtBraveShield/README.md

     * from that box-like area open drop-down and choose '`Other...`', then browse to select `setToScrptsBlockdCurrPgBraveShieldBraveBrowser.app` (from 'location A')
     * save — here, will save this new service as `serviceToSetToScrptsBlockdCurrPgBraveShieldBraveBrowser` &nbsp;
-4. **Attach a shortcut to your service**
+5. **Attach a shortcut to your service**
     * Go to `'System Preferences'>Keyboard>Shortcuts>Services>General`
     * `serviceToSetToScrptsBlockdCurrPgBraveShieldBraveBrowser` should be listed there
     * set shortcut to `serviceToSetToScrptsBlockdCurrPgBraveShieldBraveBrowser` (note: try choose shortcut that you think might not be used elsewhere)
       &nbsp;
     *  To test if shortcut works, bring window of the app, that you are trying to automate (here, Brave Browser), to focus.
 Try shortcut.
 If nothing happens, go back under `General`, and repeat with another shortcut.
 This might take many tries to get expected response.
       &nbsp;
-5. **At this point, in ideal case, by pressing shortcut the expected outcome is that UI automation will run.**
+6. **At this point, in ideal case, by pressing shortcut the expected outcome is that UI automation will run.**

-Now, if this approach worked, `enable.scpt` can be done similarly (some other shortcut could be attached to it).
+Now, if this approach worked, `enable.applescript` can be done similarly (some other shortcut could be attached to it).

 (PS: The shortcuts could be, for example: `Ctrl-Cmd-Alt-'` to block; `Shift-Ctrl-Cmd-Alt-'` to allow.)